-BCRC will continue to own BCR Port Subdivision into the future and will fund all capital requirements for additional rail capacity and related infrastructure to support forecast port terminal expansions at Roberts Bank.
-BCR Port Subdivision will be able to recover all of its operating expenses as well as Privilege Charges (a form of asset "rent") on the entire Joint Capital Account from the three user railways.
+BCRC will continue to own the Port Subdivision into the future and will fund all capital requirements for additional rail capacity and related infrastructure to support forecast port terminal expansions at Roberts Bank.
+The Port Subdivision will be able to recover all of its operating expenses as well as Privilege Charges (a form of asset "rent") on the entire Joint Capital Account from the three user railways.

-BCR Properties will continue in its mandate to dispose of all non-railway and non-port holdings and anticipates completion of the disposition process by the end of 2010.
+BCR Properties will continue in its mandate to dispose of all non-railway and non-port holdings and anticipates completion of the disposition process by the end of 2013.
 Proceeds on disposal have been estimated based on management's best estimates of the fair value of the properties.

-BCR Captive is a regulated insurance company that provided insurance to BCRC and its subsidiary companies for all claims that occurred before January 31, 2008.
+BCR Captive was a regulated insurance company that provided insurance to BCRC and its subsidiary companies for all claims that occurred before January 31, 2008.
 BCR Captive was wound up on November 30, 2008.
 Insurance coverage since February 1, 2008 has been provided by third party insurance.
 This will continue to be the insurance strategy going forward.
 Any outstanding claims and obligations of BCR Captive were assumed by BCRC at the windup of BCR Captive.

-BCRC will continue to maintain an administration office and will continue in its current mandate to support the provincial government's Ports Strategy and Pacific Gateway Strategy.
+BCRC will continue to maintain an administration office and will continue in its current mandate to support the provincial government's British Columbia Ports Strategy and Pacific Gateway Strategy.

-The forecast for capital expenditures includes costs to complete the BCR Properties subdivision projects, Port Subdivision costs related to the Deltaport 3rd Berth expansion project and causeway redevelopment, grade separations and the acquisition of strategic port lands and investment in port development projects consistent with the BC Ports Strategy and Pacific Gateway Strategy.
+The forecast for capital expenditures includes costs to complete the real estate subdivision projects, Port Subdivision costs related to the Deltaport 3rd Berth expansion project, the causeway redevelopment and the Roberts Bank Rail Corridor grade separations, contribution to the North Shore Trade Corridor and the acquisition of strategic port lands and investment in port development projects consistent with the British Columbia Ports Strategy and Pacific Gateway Strategy.